You had a bad day, Cam Newton.

 Second chances are second chances.
 We hand them away like free samples at the supermarket and in most cases, they’re warranted.

-He will always be that “love him or hate him” player, driving some critics crazy with his antics, his dances and his ear-to-ear grins.
+He will always be that “love him or hate him” player.
+He drives some critics crazy with his antics, his dances and his ear-to-ear grins.
 Maybe some people just expect a signal caller to be more business-like.

 I personally felt that he was rather refreshing this season.

 But once Super Bowl 50 hit, Cam Newton had a bad day.
 He was pressured.
 He was outplayed.
-He overthrew receivers.
-He failed to dive for fumbles that were right under his nose.
+Cam overthrew receivers and failed to dive for fumbles that were right under his nose.

 Then he failed in the post-game spotlight, too.